Gibson USA SG Reissue Bass + Gibson Hardcase

 Mick Hawksworth demonstrates his faithful RD Artist

-April 2009 Mick Hawksworth has been performing and recording for over 40 years, in a long line up of bands, and as a session player for other artists.
+April 2009 Mick Hawksworth has been performing and recording for over 40 years, in a long line up of bands, and as a session player.
 In the 60s he was noted for his "technically brilliant basslines" after he formed the short-lived Andromeda with Attack frontman John Cann.
 Their sound was akin to Cream one moment, The Who the next, and perhaps Syd Barrett's Pink Floyd after that.

 Over the next decade he played bass in Fuzzy Duck, Toefat, Jimmy McCullough Band, Landslide, Charley Horse, Shanghai, Human Orchestra, and Ten Years Later recording with the likes of Alvin Lee, Mickey Jones, Mathew Fisher (ex-Procol Harum), Gilbert O'Sulivan and more besides.